How to Change your Microsoft Account Password

 Clicking the "Save" button, which may also appear as "Confirm," finishes the Microsoft account password change.
 This action secures the new password for your account, preventing unauthorized access and ensuring your information remains protected.

-If you forget your new Microsoft account password, it can trigger a complex password reset process.
+Forgetting the new password initiates a multi-step recovery process.
 Users should plan a secure method for remembering their new password.
-Employing a password manager, which is software that safely stores login details, helps prevent forgotten passwords and protects account security.
+Employing a password manager (software that safely stores login details) helps prevent forgotten passwords and protects account security.

 Summary